vilya/VGL/README.txt

 - A simple camera class (designed to be overridden if you want to support other types of camera).
 - A *very* simple renderer abstraction.
-- An example program which draws an unlit teapot.
+- An example program which draws a lit teapot.
+- An example program which loads and displays a model file.

 License